JovanyOlmos/backint/README.md

 `TABLE_CONFIG_STRUCTURE` define whole table's structure.
 This config params is an array with name, type and size.
 You should define here how you can create your configuration tables.

-#### SPECIAL ROUTES
-`SPECIAL_ROUTES` define some routes that does not follow some basic and standard rules routes.
-On Backint a route is composed by regular params and id params.
-A regular params is a word and this word define a route.
-In adition an id params is a number and it will be represented by an '?'.
-Therefore, if you want to use a word like an id params you must create a special route and define it right here.

 #### DATABASE CONNECTION
 You must define all SQL params on this section.
 Params name: